anandkunal/ToroPHP/README.md

 The immediate plan is to complete the following:

-* Support global and handler callbacks.
 * Add a skeleton project.
 * Improve documentation.
 * Setup a mailing list/group.
-* Brainstorm a plugin model.
-What are some good implementations?

 Toro is intended to be a minimal framework to help you organize and prototype your next PHP application.
 As the project's maintainer, it's my goal to make sure the source stays lean and focused.